GoogleCloudPlatform/healthcare/datathon/nusdatathon18/scripts/README.md

 ## Preprocess

-It is assumed that the inputs are DICOM files which can be downloaded directly from [cancer imaging archive](https://wiki.cancerimagingarchive.net/display/Public/CBIS-DDSM) (a copy is stored in [cbis-ddsm-images](http://storage.cloud.google.com/cbis-ddsm-images) bucket in GCS), and the output are images in PNG format with dimension specified as parameters.
-Note that normally you shouldn't need to do this yourself as we already preprocessed all data and the result images are store in [cbis-ddsm-colab](http://storage.cloud.google.com/cbis-ddsm-colab) bucket in GCS.
+It is assumed that the inputs are DICOM files which can be downloaded directly from [cancer imaging archive](https://wiki.cancerimagingarchive.net/display/Public/CBIS-DDSM) (a copy is stored in [datathon-cbis-ddsm-images](http://storage.cloud.google.com/datathon-cbis-ddsm-images) bucket in GCS), and the output are images in PNG format with dimension specified as parameters.
+Note that normally you shouldn't need to do this yourself as we already preprocessed all data and the result images are store in [datathon-cbis-ddsm-colab](http://storage.cloud.google.com/datathon-cbis-ddsm-colab) bucket in GCS.

-Please follow the following steps to preprocess the images (these steps were used to generate the preprocessed images). **Make sure to update the flags to match your case, e.g. choose a different `dst_bucket` that you have write access (`cbis-ddsm-colab` is read-only).**
+Please follow the following steps to preprocess the images (these steps were used to generate the preprocessed images). **Make sure to update the flags to match your case, e.g. choose a different `dst_bucket` that you have write access (`datathon-cbis-ddsm-colab` is read-only).**

 Install all the dependencies required to run the scripts: